OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 # ??TODO DO NOW

 - fix up all ?? items
-- change functions that return unit to be index and convert to name when shown
 - See code Z on notes for needing to add units renamed from path in graph and adding to all units to consider.
 Think through.
 - check when should loop over units with unit_index != -1 (in C<sub>ij</sub>) and when all/unit ones with issue that ones derived from graph conversions and name changes
-- make sure y-axis label and places units shown use identifier and not name
 - if default graphic units is fk then how deal with no unit.
 The functions with type?? relate because unsure if string or id.
-- Other items impacted: export unit for both, chart link
+- change unit so has unit_represents which is enum of quantity, flow or raw.
+Applies to unit_type of meter and indicates the type of data for dealing with in database.
+- when add OED defined units, put in notes so site can tell.
+All to note if user defined when created.
+- add how deal with autocreated meters for unit and apply to MAMAC and Obvius.

 ## items-that-need-to-be-addressed